10 tips for organising your tourism services export to Europe

 For many destinations, it can be difficult and time consuming for foreign parties to secure tourist visas.
 For other destinations, multi-destination visas have been introduced, which is both cost effective for tourists and also speeds up the time spent at international borders.
 One such example is the East Africa tourist visa, which allows visits to Kenya, Rwanda and Uganda with one electronic visa.

-- Establish a good relationship with your national tourist boards or the department that handles visa processing so that you can offer to help your buyer.
+- Establish a good relationship with your national tourist board or the department that handles visa processing so that you can offer to help your buyer.

 - You can also open a dialogue with them to push for changes to the system, if needed.